vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Under **Resource group**, ensure **Use existing** is selected and the **@lab.CloudResourceGroup(ResourceGroup1).Name** is shown.

-1. Under **Storage account**, select **Create new** and enter the following: **stoaz220{your-id}**.
+1. Under **Storage account**, select **Create new** and enter the following: **staz220{your-id}**.

+    +++staz220{your-id}+++

+    > **Note**: Be sure to replace the **your-id** placeholder, including the squiggly brackets, with your unique ID.

-1. Under **File share**, select **Create new** and enter the following **cloudshell**.
+1. Under **File share**, select **Create new** and enter the following: **cloudshell**

+    +++cloudshell+++

 1. To finish to configuration of the cloud shell, click **Create storage**.

 1. Open your text editor, such as Notepad, and enter the following Azure CLI command:

-    ```cmd/sh
-    az iot hub monitor-events --hub-name {IoTHubName} --device-id sensor-th-0001
+    +++az iot hub monitor-events --hub-name {IoTHubName} --device-id sensor-thl-0001+++
-    ```

-    Notice that the command contains a placeholder value for the name of your IoT Hub.
-You need to update that in the text editor before running the command.
+    Notice that the command contains a placeholder value for the name of your IoT hub.
+You need to update the placeholder in the text editor before running the command.

-1. In your text editor, replace the **{IoTHubName}** placeholder with the name of your Azure IoT Hub.
+1. In your text editor, replace the **IoTHubName** placeholder with the name of your Azure IoT Hub.

-    Your IoT hub is named using the following format: iot-az220-training-{your-id}
+    Your IoT hub is named using the following format: **iot-az220-training-{your-id}**

+    +++iot-az220-training-{your-id}+++

+    > **Note**: Once again, be sure to replace the **your-id** placeholder, including the squiggly brackets, with your unique ID.

-1. Create a copy of the updated Azure CLI command, and then switch back to the Azure Cloud Shell browser window.
+1. Copy the updated Azure CLI command, and then switch back to the Azure Cloud Shell browser window.

-1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the updated command.
+1. In the Azure Cloud Shell window, enter the updated CLI command.

     > **Note**: If the Azure CLI extension for IoT has not been installed, you will be prompted to install it now.
-Enter "Y" at the prompt.
+Enter **Y** at the prompt.

-    > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then press `y` to accept the update and press `Enter`.
+    > **Note**:  If you receive a message stating _"Dependency update required for IoT extension version"_ when running the Azure CLI command, then enter **y** to accept the update.
 This will allow the command to continue as expected.

-    The `monitor-events` command (within the `az iot hub` Azure CLI module) offers the capability to monitor device telemetry and other message types sent to an Azure IoT Hub.
+    The **az iot hub monitor-events** command will monitor device telemetry and other message types sent to an Azure IoT hub.
 This can be a very useful tool during code development, and the convenience of the command-line interface is also nice.

-    The `--device-id` parameter is optional and allows you to monitor the events from a single device.
+    The **--device-id** parameter is optional and allows you to monitor the events from a single device.
 If the parameter is omitted, the command will monitor all events sent to the specified Azure IoT Hub.

 1. Notice that your IoT hub is receiving the telemetry messages from the sensor-thl-1000 device.